 - Stages 3 and 4: Known as slow-wave sleep.
 Blood pressure falls, breathing slows, and the body becomes immobile.
 It is most difficult to be awakened during this part of the sleep cycle; most people feel groggy and disoriented when they wake up during these stages.
 Delta waves are seen when observing brain activity.

 - REM stage: This stage dominates the later portions of sleep and increases in duration as the night progresses.
 The brain is seen to be most active during this time, behaving very similarly to when we are awake.
-Low amplitude mixed-frequency brain waves consisting of theta, alpha, and beta waves are seen.
+Low amplitude mixed-frequency brain waves of theta, alpha, and beta are seen.

 Consuming alcohol robs us of REM sleep.
 While it may help induce sleep at first, later during the night it is disruptive.
-Decreased time spent in REM can impact concentration, motor skills, and even memory.
+Decreased time spent in REM can impact concentration, motor skills, and memory.
 Alcohol also results in more frequent awakenings throughout the night and increases alpha wave sleep, which makes us feel less refreshed in the morning and causes poor daytime functioning.

 Alcohol and Insomnia as a Co-occurring Disorder

 Most common mental illnesses, including depression, anxiety, and PTSD, are related to insomnia, and alcohol and drug abuse disorders are not left out.
 However, the correlation may be complicated and bidirectional: alcohol and drug use can lead to insomnia, but sleep problems can also increase the risk of substance abuse and addiction.
 This relationship between alcohol and insomnia is sometimes diagnosed as a co-occurring disorder or a dual diagnosis.